 Megan received her BA in Musical Theatre from James Madison University & has also trained at HB Studios, TVI Actor’s Studio, Broadway Dance Center, plus Joy of Motion Dance Center.
 She has performed professionally with Equity & regional theaters, as well as many theme parks including Walt Disney World Entertainment, Busch Gardens, & Hershey Park.
 Performing as a singer & dancer on Norwegian and Commodore Cruise Lines, enabled her to see six out of seven continents doing what she loves to do.
 Megan has been a spokesmodel and cast in TV/Film spots for FAO Schwartz, Lean Cruisine, & Johnson and Johnson.
 The past fifteen years she has choreographed and directed for numerous elementary, middle, & high school productions; directed Pippi Longstocking (CTA) plus Beauty and the Beast (Severna Park Middle School & Calverton School), and conducts many masterclasses and workshops for children.
 Currently she directs & manages her own Musical Theater Company through Design In Motion dance Studio.
 In her spare time she loves playing with her 3 year old twin boys & continues to have fun with her birthday party business, Curtainup4kids.

 Connor O’May is a Maryland based Actor, Director, and Playwright.
 They have been working in the area for over 10 years.
 They have received education from both the University of Tampa and the London Academy of Music and Dramatic Arts.
-Some of their favorite roles as a performer have been Eddie/Dr. Scott in The Rocky Horror Show with Iron Crow Theatre, and Harry Bixby in A Broadway Holiday with Annapolis Shakespeare Company.
-Some of their favorite projects as a Director have been I Hate Hamlet with the Children’s Playhouse of Maryland and A shortened version of The Nance with The University of Tampa.
+Some of their favorite roles as a performer have been Eddie/Dr. Scott in The Rocky Horror Show (Iron Crow Theatre), and Harry Bixby in A Broadway Holiday (Annapolis Shakespeare Company).
+Some of their favorite projects as a Director have been I Hate Hamlet (Children’s Playhouse of Maryland) and a shortened version of The Nance (The University of Tampa).

 Karah is a graduate from the University of Maryland with a BA in Vocal Performance and a BA in English Language and Literature.
 She has been doing theatre in the area for over ten years, and is a CTA Alumni.
-She has served as a Vocal Coach for Severna Park High School’s Rock N’ Roll Revival for two years, and has music directed several youth theatre productions.
+She has served as a Vocal Coach for Severna Park High School’s Rock N’ Roll Revival for two years, Music Director for CTA's summer camp Disney's High School Musical JR, and has music directed several youth theatre productions.

 EMILY L. SERGO